 David Esrati is running for Dayton City Commission.
 I was sent to his website several months ago to respond to a topic he wrote about on disability parking spaces.
 He argued that parking spaces were not necessary for all buildings, especially ones that offered apartments on the second floor.
 To me, this shows a lack of understanding for disability rights.
 I responded, in turn, that disability parking is not just for people in wheelchairs.
-It is for people with a variety of impairments and illnesses.
-As a child with a progressive muscle disease, I could both walk and climb steps, but walking long distances was hard.
+It is for people with a variety of disabilities and chronic illnesses, as well.
+As a child with a progressive neuromuscular disability, I could both walk and climb steps, but walking long distances was hard.
 Disability parking helped me out significantly.
 People with Lupus, Cancer and other debilitating diseases and disorders often get disability parking placards and license plates because they get tired easily and they have a good reason for needing them.
 Yet, they can still live on the second floor.
 His argument is laden with able-bodied privilege.
 He shows little understanding of the intricacies of people who use disability parking permits.

 So, what does this have to do with Garden Station?
 I am a part of the Defend Garden Station group on Facebook and Mr. Esrati posted in it about how the “man who provided the free hosting and web design for the Garden Station” only had 300-ish followers on his Facebook page (insert link to his Elect Esrati page).
 He also castigated Nan Whaley who is running for mayor of Dayton.
 Granted, Whaley seems to have little care for Garden Station, but this was hardly the place for a political showdown, in my opinion.